 Despite growing enthusiasm, totally (also known as trans-canal) endoscopic ear surgery (TEES) is not currently accepted as a feasible option by all otologists6,7.
 The principal challenge with TEES is that a one-handed surgical technique is required because the endoscope is held in the other hand6,8.
 During traditional surgery, instruments in the non-dominant hand usually maintain retraction and suction to remove blood from the operative field while the dominant hand performs more delicate maneuvers8.
 Otologic instruments and surgical techniques have been developed for two-handed surgery guided by an operating microscope.
 As such, they are not necessarily optimized for the TEES environment.
 Although most otologists have been trained and gained experience with this two-handed surgical approach, by learning different surgical techniques and gaining experience with the endoscope, many cases can be performed totally endoscopically1,6,8,9.
 Nevertheless the learning curve for many surgeons is long and, even with experience, many aspects of TEES surgery remain challenging (1)1,6(also add ref to Yong M, Mijovic T, Lea J.).

-Technological advances in the design of the endoscope, camera and suction dissection instruments have lead to incremental stepwise jumps in this learning curve(1).
+Technological advances in the design of the endoscope, camera and suction dissection instruments have lead to incremental stepwise jumps in this learning curve3(1).
 In order to further develop technology and instruments to facilitate TEES, it is important to understand the specific challenges experienced during TEES including the needs of surgeons and current limitations of instruments.
 We hypothesize that otologists need better instrumentation to facilitate specific challenges posed by TEES.
 Further, we hypothesize that otologists performing greater proportions of surgeries using TEES will experience different challenges than those who use TEES less frequently.
 Similarly, we hypothesize that those surgeons who use specialized TEES instrument sets may experience different challenges that those who do not.
 We conducted a mixed-methods study to explore these hypotheses.

 Materials and Methods: